LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumChangelog.md

   Grand champion helm was invisible on equip.
   Butterflies in Shivering Isles were upside down, just like vanilla.
   Missing controller config files.
+  Disabled Strange Runes shadow casting.
+Should fix lighting crashes.

-  DISMISS ANY SUMMONS YOU HAVE PRIOR TO UPDATING.
+  **DISMISS ANY SUMMONS YOU HAVE ACTIVE PRIOR TO UPDATING.**
 </details>

 ---